RaghdaSallam/node-hello/README.md

 ## Monitoring using New Relic

 Monitoring is integrated via the newrelic.js file.
+It is called Hello World Nope App on New Relic.
 The license key is injected via GitHub Secrets (NEW_RELIC_LICENSE_KEY) Make sure you’ve set up New Relic and created a free-tier account